J-1: Exchange Visitor Visa

 The 212(e) Two-Year Home Residency Requirement

 Some J-1 holders are subject to INA Section 212(e), which requires them to return to their home country for two years before they can apply for an immigrant visa (green card), apply for adjustment of status, or change to H, L, or K nonimmigrant status.
+In addition, INA Section 248 bars those subject to 212(e) from changing status within the United States to nearly any other nonimmigrant classification — the only exceptions are A (diplomats), G (representatives to international organizations), T, and U. You may still obtain another visa category abroad through consular processing, but the home residency obligation remains until fulfilled or waived.

 You are subject to the 212(e) requirement if any one of the following three conditions applies to you.
 Expand each trigger below to understand the details.